aws/aws-sdk-net/README.md

 * [AWSSDK.SageMaker](https://www.nuget.org/packages/AWSSDK.SageMaker/)
 	* Amazon SageMaker is a fully-managed service that enables data scientists and developers to quickly and easily build, train, and deploy machine learning models, at scale.
 * [AWSSDK.SageMakerRuntime](https://www.nuget.org/packages/AWSSDK.SageMakerRuntime/)
-	* Amazon SageMaker Runtime now supports a new TargetModel header to invoke a specific model hosted on multi model endpoints.
+	* Amazon SageMaker is a fully-managed service that enables data scientists and developers to quickly and easily build, train, and deploy machine learning models, at scale.
 * [AWSSDK.SavingsPlans](https://www.nuget.org/packages/AWSSDK.SavingsPlans/)
 	* This is the first release of Savings Plans, a new flexible pricing model that offers low prices on Amazon EC2 and AWS Fargate usage.
 * [AWSSDK.SecretsManager](https://www.nuget.org/packages/AWSSDK.SecretsManager/)